divijghose/firedrake/Reading-group.md

 robust preconditioners.
 This will entail producing space splittings and the subsequent approximation and smoothing properties such that the bounds have no dependence on the small parameter.

+### Chapter 4

+#### 2020-08-17

+We kicked off with Chapter 4, which develops the theorems for parameter robust multigrid solvers.
+First we saw an example of how Jacobi preconditioning does not control the ε-dependence in the condition number of the Timoshenko beam.
+We then saw how an overlapping Schwarz smoother _does_ control the ε-dependence.
+There is one wrinkle which will complicate later analysis is that the h-dependence gets worse: from h<sup>2</sup> for the Jacobi preconditioner to h<sup>4</sup> for the block Jacobi version.

+We then introduced and went through the proof of Theorem 4.1 which provides the conditions for a parameter-robust Schwarz smoother based on some space composition.

+Essentially we need the three conditions (4.2–4.4) which describe stable splittings of functions in V<sub>h</sub>, stable splittings of kernel functions, and a requirement on the bound of the c<sub>h</sub>-norm in terms of the Q<sub>h,0</sub>-norm.

+There is an error in the statement of the first inequality in (4.5), it should read

+(c<sub>2</sub>(h) + c<sub>1</sub>(h)c<sub>3</sub>(h)<sup>2</sup>)<sup>-1</sup>.

+To prove the spectral inequalities we use the finite overlap lemma for the upper bound and the additive Schwarz lemma for the lower bound.
+This allows us to transition from the preconditioner norm to a sum over the space-decomposed pieces.
+Splitting the u<sub>i</sub> into pieces, we then use the stable splitting assumptions.
+To get back into the V<sub>h</sub> norm, we use the stability estimates coming from the Brezzi conditions (Theorem 2.8), along with the ellipticity of A<sub>h</sub> to move from V<sub>h</sub> to A<sub>h</sub>-norms.

+Next up, we'll see how to add a coarse grid to the preconditioner, obtaining optimal spectral bounds.
+This will require constructing a robust prolongation operator to satisfy the requirements of Lemma 3.5.